G-Giu-07/compute-science-prj/Diary.md

 Several node degree is about **1/968**, because several nodes have only one edge.
 There are **8 million of nodes** and **22 million of edges**.

+I get the guess about the node degree distribution average plotting the degree distribution of a sample (db), using **show_degree_dist.py**, just to view the data in a better way.